 Even among the Sunni Kurds, there are traces of an earlier pagan and violent type faith which sets them apart from other Muslims.
 In the rural areas, a few still believe in jinnis, demons, and elements of animal worship.
 Mullahs (Muslim spiritual leaders) play an important role in the social and cultural life of those living in the country.
 Religious fraternities operate throughout Kurdistan.
 In the past, some influential sheiks (spiritual leaders) even became members of parliament.
 However, as time went by, their authority began to crumble.
 Today, their spiritual and economic power is being challenged.

 The Kurds have followed Islam for many years.
 Although the New Testament is now available in their language, there are few known Northern Kurd believers.

 Physically, the Kurds live in very poor conditions.
 Good water supplies are scarce, and they are exposed to diseases such as malaria and tuberculosis.
 Politically, they are oppressed by the government.
 They need the liberty to educate their children in their own language.

 * Ask the Lord to call qualified Christian doctors who are willing to go to Turkey and share their medical expertise as well as Jesus Christ with Kurds.

 * Ask God to strengthen, encourage, and protect the small number of Kurds who are Christians.

 * Ask the Holy Spirit to soften the hearts of the Kurds towards Christians so that they will be receptive to the Gospel.

 * Pray that God will open the hearts of Turkey's governmental leaders to the Gospel.

-* Ask the Lord to raise up a strong local church among the Northern Kurd of Turkey.
+* Ask the Lord to raise up a strong local church among the Kurds of Turkey.